master-hax/aosp-system-core/init/readme.txt

   currently defaults to five seconds.

 write <path> <string> [ <string> ]*
-   Open the file at <path> and write one or more strings to it with write(2)
+   Open and truncate the file at <path> and write one or more strings to it with write(2).
+This is meant for writing to virtual kernel files like sysfs and proc files where appending doesn't make sense.

 Properties